Teams, SharePoint and AvePoint helps Taumata Arowai with Public Records Act compliance and secure collaboration

 At Theta we have a team of Data Vault certified experts located in our Auckland, Wellington and Christchurch offices.
 Our consultants have experience in all aspects of Data Vault architecture:

 We partner with Hans Hultgren (Genesee Academy), one of the leading proponents of Data Vault worldwide.
 Hans provides training and best practice advice on Data Vault techniques.

 If you are interested in Data Vault courses or training please get in touch.

 The Kimball Data Warehouse Methodology was developed by Ralph Kimball, who is widely regarded as the father of the data warehouse.
 Guidelines that every Kimball data warehouse should follow include:

-Theta’s ETL infrastructure methodology draws on experience implementing many data warehouse solutions using both WhereScape RED & Microsoft SQL Server Integration Services (SSIS).
-The ETL infrastructure is a set of processes, procedures and code that can be reused in a customer environment.
+Theta’s Data Framework methodology draws on our experience implementing many data warehouse solutions using both cloud and on-premises technologies.
+The Data Framework is a set of processes, procedures and code that can be reused across organisations.

-The advantages of implementing the Theta ETL infrastructure methodology include;
+The advantages of implementing the Theta Data Framework methodology include;

 Theta uses an iterative approach to deploy data warehouse and BI solutions, where we prioritise components or features of the solution for deployment based on a combination of:

 The objective is to get as much value (usually in the form of information assets) into the hands of users, where it can provide the most value as quickly as possible.